|Coordinates:||8.1209 N 81.1689 E|

 In these times Sri Lanka was divided among three kingdoms - Anuradhapura, Kelaniya and Ruhunu, the last one governed by Kavantissa.
 Sri Lanka was highly developed country and especially impressive were the irrigation systems.

 As centuries passed, the centre of Sri Lankan civilization moved to the south-west and jungle returned to the north-east.
 Former man-made landscape with impressive irrigation systems deteriorated and Mahaveli River changed its course.
 As a result stupa was not that easily accessible.
-Since the end of Anuradhapura Kingdom (9th century AD) this great shrine of the past was almost forgotten.
+Since the end of Anuradhapura Kingdom (the 9th century AD) this great shrine of the past was almost forgotten.
 When Europeans came, the area around Somawathie Stupa was sparsely populated and here were developed plantations.

 Somawathie Stupa rised from the realm of legends in 1947.
 Ancient stupa was in ruins and there was started reconstruction.
 Works proceeded slowly and then were completely stopped by the terrible civil war in 1987.